Techgrounds-Cloud-9/cloud-9-Ephraim52/05_Security_1/Sec-08/Sec-08  Detection, response and analysis.md

 RTO= Recovery time objective stands for the 'real time' it takes to recover the system from the point of notification of the issue.

+Zero-trust architecture= A structure within an organization where employees only get access to the data and systems they need for completing their work.
+This way attackers can't use the employees accounts because their access is limited to what they need to do.

 ## Exercise
 - A Company makes daily backups of their database.
 The database is automatically recovered when a failure happens using the most recent available backup.
 The recovery happens on a different physical machine than the original database, and the entire process takes about 15 minutes.
 What is the RPO of the database?
 - An automatic failover to a backup web server has been configured for a website.
 Because the backup has to be powered on first and has to pull the newest version of the website from GitHub, the process takes about 8 minutes.
 What is the RTO of the website?